pulp/pulpcore/docs/bugs-features.rst

 Bugs, Feature and Backport Requests
 ===================================

-Bugs, feature and backport requests for :term:`pulpcore` are tracked with `Redmine
+Bugs, feature and backport requests for :term:`pulpcore` are tracked with `GitHub Issues
-<https://github.com/pulp/pulpcore/issues/>`_.
+<https://github.com/pulp/pulpcore/issues>`_.
 Please see the `plugin table
 <https://pulpproject.org/content-plugins/>`_ for trackers for each plugin.

 .. _issue-writing: